Complete Guide to Understanding Your Computer Motherboard and Components

 • UEFI can support remote diagnostics and repair of computers, even with no operating system installed.

-• It comes with secure boot feature
+• It comes with a secure boot feature

 CMOS – Complementary Metal Oxide Semiconductor